 The wolf.
-A mysterious, shadowy, twilight creature, a controversial carnivore, persecuted throughout history, often misunderstood.
+A mysterious and controversial carnivore, persecuted throughout history, often misunderstood.
 Despite their centuries-long absence from the British Isles, wolves (Canis lupus) lurk in the human psyche from an early age, permeating folklore all around the world.
 What British child reaches the age of five without knowledge of the Big Bad Wolf?
-How many Welsh campfires have played host to the tale of brave Gellert and the ferocious wolf?
+How many Welsh campfires have played host to the tale of brave Gelert and the ferocious wolf?
 Though feared, many a human heart would thrill to hear the baleful howl of a wolf on a moonlit, starry night.
 Ceredigion, and wider Wales, are currently unsuitable for wolf reintroduction due to high volumes of livestock, and much would need to change before their spine-tingling cry could ring through the Cambrian hills.
 Wolves have a fearsome reputation that colours public opinion and as such, the reintroduction of the wolf remains a hot potato in rewilding debate.

 Public concerns include the attack of humans and livestock, wolf population management and the snugness of the British Isles, bringing wolves and humans closer than in, say, the yawning landscapes of Canada and the USA.
-Yet if these obstacles could be breached, we would not only be wildly enriched by a wolfish presence, but enjoy proven ecological benefits.
+On the other hand there are proven ecological benefits to the presence of wolves.
 Wolves were famously released in Yellowstone National Park in 1995-96, and since the reintroduction of this apex predator, a fascinating change to the trophic network has occurred.
 Wolves in Yellowstone prey primarily on elk (the North American term for red deer), and their reduction has allowed willow and aspen to flourish, creating more woodland cover.
 A domino effect has seen an upsurge in beavers, bison and songbirds.
-A similar effect may help solve our ongoing red deer problem in Britain.
-Wolf numbers are recovering across Europe, and packs often live close to well-populated areas in a ‘land-sharing’ model of conservation.
-Intelligent management helps resolve any people-wolf conflicts that arise, giving scope to the idea of wolves in a small island like Britain.
+A similar effect may help with the problems caused by elevated numbers of red deer in the Highlands of Scotland.

 Unfairly, fiction and folklore vilify wolves.
 Myth has merged with history, and accounts of wolf attacks have been recorded in Wales.
 In 1790, a well-documented story tells of a werewolf-attack on a stagecoach travelling between Wrexham and Denbigh.
 Other accounts tell of a wolf with strangely human eyes attacking animals and people in north Wales around the same time.
 In the fourth branch of the Mabinogion the ruler of Gynwedd, Math, punishes his two unruly nephews by turning them into a wolf and a she-wolf, banishing them to the wilderness in this form for a year.
 In Norse mythology, Fenrir is an enormous, terrifying wolf who is kept shackled, but eventually kills the God Odin.
 Wolves have a historical association with grave-digging, earning them a reputation from the church that they were in league with the Devil himself.
 These fears have trickled through generations, and even though Britain’s last wolf likely disappeared in the 1600’s, they remain a feared, misunderstood species, with an undeserved reputation.